Paeonia broteri

 Paeonia broteri is a perennial, herbaceous species of peony.
 It is an endemic species of the Iberian Peninsula.
 It bears rose-pink highly fragrant flowers about 12 cm wide and glossy green leaves.
 It reaches up to 40 cm in height.

 Description

-Paeonia broteri is a perennial, herbaceous plant of 30–80 cm in height.
+Paeonia broteri is a perennial, herbaceous plant of in height.
 It is a diploid species with ten chromosomes (2n=10).

 Roots, stems and leaves

 It has carrot-shaped roots up to 3 cm thick, from which the plant regrows early in spring, when conditions are best for plant growth in its home range.
 It also has thin lateral roots.
 Its stems are often tinged purple.
 Its leaves consist of three sets of mostly three leaflets, which may be deeply incised themselves, resulting in ten to thirty oval or longish oval segments (1½-5 or rarely up to 6½ cm wide), with a wedge-shaped foot, a more or less pointy tip, shiny bright green upper surface, and a (nearly) hairless, distinctly blue-green underside.